Trapper Nelson: Settlement on the Loxahatchee

 Trapping could only bring Nelson income seasonally, and as south Florida became a popular tourist destination, he came up with a new way to earn money.
 He eventually developed a zoo on his property in the 1930s, calling it "Trapper Nelson's Zoo and Jungle Gardens".
 His camp and zoo became popular tourist attractions.
 Tours along the river from West Palm Beach would stop there for lunch and stretch breaks, and Nelson shared the profits with the boat captains.
 Locally prominent people and celebrities alike visited, including boxing champion Gene Tunney and actor Gary Cooper, to see his animals, watch Nelson wrestle alligators, and buy souvenirs.

 With his new fame came notoriety.
 He was known locally as the "Tarzan of the Loxahatchee", and cared for the locals' exotic pets.
 He would trap troublesome wild animals, and provided others for parties and events.
 Rumors were started about his handsomeness, his eating habits (Bessie DuBois denied he ate raw possum), and his romantic exploits.
 It was told that he courted heiresses and countesses from wealthy Palm Beach, and that one conquest was a direct descendant of President James Monroe.

-Nelson finally married in 1940 in an attempt to avoid the draft for World War II.
+Nelson married in 1940 in an attempt to avoid the draft for World War II.
 His plan failed and he was drafted anyway.
 He joined the Military Police in Texas, but while training, he tore a muscle in his leg and was transferred to Camp Murphy, which was very close to his land.